Skip to content

 --watchboolfalseWatch for file changes and auto-recompile.

-Start the server with defaults:
+Start the server with defaults (loopback, token via env var):

 Terminal window